crejczyk/reactive-spring-boot/README.md

 4. DELETE /tweets/{id} - Delete a Tweet

-4. GET /stream/tweets - Stream tweets to a browser as Server-Sent Events
+4. GET /stream/tweets - Stream tweets to the browser
 ```